 With more than half of all U.S. children aged 0-5 attending child care, teaching teachers about the power of early talk is critical.
 So, too, is advocating for structural program improvements and policy enhancements that will create the ideal environment for lots and lots of conversational turns.

-One program model that shows tremendous promise: Head Start and Early Head Start.
+One program model that shows tremendous promise: Head Start.

 How do HS/EHS language environments compare?